tseemann/wombac/README.md

 #wombac

+## **WARNING!** Wombac is no longer supported.
+All development has moved to Snippy at https://github.com/tseemann/snippy

 ##Synopsis

 Wombac rapidly finds core genome SNPs from samples and produces an alignment of those SNPs which can be used to build a phylogenomic tree.
 It can handle 100s of samples and uses multiple CPUs on a single system efficiently.
 Computations can re-used for building new trees when new samples are added, saving lots of time.
 Wombac only looks for substitution SNPs, not indels, and it may miss some SNPs, but it will find enough to build high-resolution trees.